An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Univariate discrete data

 \section{Univariate discrete data}

-\lb{sec:likelidiscr} The single-datum likelihood functions introduced in this section apply to univariate data~$y_{i}$ from a discrete one-dimensional {\bf statistical variable}~$Y$.
-They depend on an unobservable and therefore unknown continuously varying parameter~$\theta$.
+\lb{sec:likelidiscr} The single-datum likelihood functions introduced in this section apply to univariate data~$y_{i}$ for a discrete one-dimensional \textbf{statistical variable}~$Y$.
+They depend on one or two unobservable and therefore unknown continuously varying parameters.